-Our course within the stunning surroundings of Richmond Park is one of the highlights of Descente London Duathlon and RUN10 - we've been holding the event here since 2005 and we feel very lucky and priviledged, it's a wonderful location!
+Our course within the stunning surroundings of Richmond Park is one of the highlights of the London Duathlon - we've been holding the event here since 2005 and we feel very lucky and privileged, it's a wonderful location!

 But don't just take our word for it...
 Sir David Attenborough agrees!
 As patron of Friends of Richmond Park, which was founded over 50 years ago to conserve and protect London's largest Royal Park, Sir David has presented and narrated a new film exploring the beauty of the park and its inhabitants.
 The film highlights the importance of preserving the park, and will give you a fantastic picture of what you'll be seeing around the course, along with lots more about the park's flora and fauna.

 You can watch the film now via the Friends of Richmond Park YouTube channel.